Skip to content

 This institution is called ”The Lord’s Supper”, He has asked the believers to carry out this till His second coming.

 Christians cannot neglect this institution, because it is His commandment.
-Christians are looking forward to the Lord’s glorious appearing the second time.
+Christians are looking forward to the Lord’s glorious appearance the second time.

 Let us make known the teaching of the Lord to many who do not yet know Him even after 2000 years of His coming.

 A survey says the greatest number of accidents take place on the eve of Christmas.
 What does it show?
-People go about the day in an unworthy manner, and that leads to a number of accidents.
+People go about the day in an unworthy manner, and that leads to several accidents.

 Present world events are vivid signs of His imminent return.

-Before His coming, let us strive together and faithfully go about the Lord’s great commission, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit and teaching them to obey everything I have commanded you.”
+Before He comes, let us strive together and faithfully go about the Lord’s great commission, “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit and teaching them to obey everything I have commanded you.”
 Matthew 28:19-20.

 This is the great and last commission Christ has given to His followers to follow.